godarch/darch.github.io/web/content/test-drive/_index.md

 pre = "<b>1. </b>"
 +++

-Want to try Darch quickly without committing to much effort?
+Want to try Darch quickly without committing too much effort?
 Try it out in a VM!

 ## Requirements